joychakravarty/JNotes/README.md

 # JNotes

 ## Description:
-  This is a desktop application which allows quick-access/lookup to your key-value-info type of data.
+  JNotes is a desktop application which allows quick-access/lookup to your key-value-info type of data.
   Example:
-  Key: "Prd hostname"  Value: "yxz123"  Info: ""
-  Key: "Acceptance Webapp url"  Value: "https://accServer:8445/mywebapp"  Info: "notEncryptedNotImportantPassword".
+  Its perfect for day-to-day loopup notes at work
+  Key: "shared drive location to success"  Value: "\\Some\impossible\to\remember\path" Info: "release the files when done!"

-  (Or you may want to have a notebook for learning Dutch language like word-meaning-setences).
+  Or you have a notebook for learning Dutch and you can store something like word-meaning-setences
-  Key: "snel"  Value: "fast"  Info: "JNotes is fast \n JNotes is snel".
+  Key: "snel"  Value: "fast"  Info: "JNotes is snel -> JNotes is fast"

+  As a developer I even have a notebook for my favourite GIT commands and a notebook for my favourite DB queries
+  Key: "squash"  Value: "git rebase -i HEAD~X"  Info: "use fixup instead of squash".

 ## Purpose:
   There are several application to store Notes but they are more like "title-body" or "content-multiple tags".
 JNotes offers one of a kind: "key-value-content".
-  Usually I use OneNote and have a table to store this kind of data but I use OneNote for other daily activity as well like jotting down my analysis of a Prod Issue, during this time I do not wish to move away from that page to find my "Acceptance Webapp url", this is why I built JNotes, its my lookup table!
+  Usually I used to use OneNote and have a table to store this kind of data but I use OneNote for other daily activity as well like jotting down my analysis of a Prod Issue, during this time I do not wish to move away from that page just to find some frequently used password, this is why I built JNotes, its my lookup table!

 ## Why JNotes:
   - It's keyboard friendly.
 TIP: Use shortcuts as much as possible, I built it for Keyboard poeple like me.
   - Lookup table without fast search is no fun, so JNotes is quick.
 Try it.
   - It's a Java based application, so if you have Java 11 or higher you can simply run the .jar without any installation.
   - You can store your notes in cloud for free and forever.
-You can choose to encrypt your notes while storing in cloud, making it secure ensuring privacy.
+You can choose to encrypt your notes while storing in cloud, ensuring your data privacy.
   - Its open source - https://github.com/joychakravarty/JNotes/edit/master/README.md - so fork it and customize it.

  ## Run JNotes
   - Install Java 11 or above (verify using java -version)
   - Download the uber jar JNotes-YourOS.jar from the milestone folder based on your OS.
-  - Run java -jar JNotes-YourOS.jar
+  - Simply double click the jar or Run "java -jar JNotes-YourOS.jar"

  ## Build and run (for Developers)
     mvn clean install